1 9 7 3 – 1 9 7 6 (UK)

 And the supporting characters . . .
-Larry, with his harem of “tarts”, Mildred with her suggestive innuendo, 20 cork-tipped fags and smouldering looks, and George with his defeatist approach to life and pathological fear of any kind of sex (other than girly magazines).
+Larry, with his harem of “tarts”, Mildred with her suggestive innuendo, 20 cork-tipped fags and smouldering looks, and George, with his defeatist approach to life and a pathological fear of any kind of sex (other than girly magazines).

-Who can truly honestly stick their hand up (oo-er) and say with hand on heart that they did not want to get into Chrissy’s knickers themselves?
+Who can honestly stick their hand up (oo-er) and say with their hand on their heart that they did not want to get into Chrissy’s knickers themselves?

 Who did not laugh at Jo because she was so thick, bubbly, and blonde?

 Hands up who didn’t want one of those aprons with tits on the front?
 Hands up who wished they were Larry?
 Hands up who thought Robin was “one of them”?
 Hands up who wanted to give Mildred one . . . er, I’ll get me coat.